mostafaahmedthe5-bot/egypt-football-club-management-system/README.md

 First Team
 ```

+Historical team and registration records can be used to maintain the player's development history.

 ---

-# 📝 Registration & Membership
+# Registration & Membership

-The system tracks the administrative status of every player.
+The system tracks the administrative status of players.

 ## Registration Status